 Related Party Name Relationships of the Group CHC Resources Corp.
 The key management of the Group serves as a member of its board directors Universal Construction Corp.
 The key management of the Group serves as a member of its board directors Sheng Yuan Investment Corp.
-Pan Asia Corp.
-The key management of the Group Other related parties Tainan Concrete Industrial Corp.
+The key management of the Group Pan Asia Corp.
+The key management of the Group serves as supervisor Tainan Concrete Industrial Corp.
 Associates b.
 Sales of goods c.
 Purchase of goods

-For the Year Ended December 31

-Account Items Related Parties Category 2020 2019

-Sales revenue The key management of the

-Group serves as a member its

-board of directors \$ 65,595 \$ 49,131

-Other related parties 91,022 132,486

-• \$ 156,617 \$ 181,617
+For the Year End led De cember 31 Account Items Related Parties Category 2021 2020 Sales revenue The key management of the Group serves as a member its board of directors The key management of the \$ 62,364 \$ 65,595 Group serves as supervisor 52,864 91,022 \$ 115,228 \$ 156,617